 Accommodation and queues

-Accommodation remains reasonable price wise at the start of the month but naturally rises the closer you get to Christmas.
+Accommodation remains reasonable price-wise at the start of the month but naturally rises the closer you get to Christmas.
 Sagrada Familia and other Gaudí attractions are open over the Christmas days though just in the mornings.
-As you would expect most tourist attractions are closed December 25th & 26th and January 1st.
+As you would expect most tourist attractions are closed on December 25th & 26th and January 1st.

 I hope this post was helpful with your planning if you are visiting Barcelona in December.
 Remember that we close for holidays on December 24th, 25th & 26th and January 1st so there will be no Walking Tours or Private Tours running on those dates.
 Staying for a bit longer?
-Check our articles of activities for November and Things To Do In Barcelona In January.
+Take a look at our articles of activities for November and things to do in Barcelona in January.
+Also, don’t forget to check our comprehensive article on what to do in Barcelona all year round.
 Merry Christmas and Happy New Year to everyone!

 Main photograph: Christmas market in Barcelona by Joan ggk